masoncusack/BuildYourOwnAPI/README.md

 - *Deploy to staging*: Select `Yes` if you want to deploy a preview version of the API before a production version, so you can demo it and test it before going live.
 In this case '-deployment-slot-name' (your next input) will be appended to the end of the deployed endpoint (url), before 'azurewebsites.net'.
 For example https://buildyourownapi-staging.azurewebsites.net is a staging slot of the web app buildyourownapi, for which the deployment slot was named 'staging'.

 - *Deployment slot*: On first deployment you'll have to create a new slot.
 Call it whatever you want.
-Accept the default `staging` if you're okay with that, but if wanting to keep it more private, you could create and use a random GUID you only give to your team for testing, or use a keyphrase.
+Accept the default `staging` if you're okay with that, but if wanting to keep it more private, you could create and use a random GUID you only give to your team for testing, or use a passphrase of some kind.

 Note that whatever you do, this endpoint will be public once deployed.
-If wanting to test your API offline, just run the flask app locally and test against localhost.
+If wanting to test your API offline, just <a href="https://github.com/masoncusack/buildyourownapi#running-and-testing">run the flask app locally and test against localhost</a> as before.

-Note also that you will have to click "ok" at the bottom of the current blade after entering each of these, to save your changes.
+Note also that you will have to click "ok" at the bottom of the sections described the above after completing each, to save your changes.

 ### Step 7: Sync and deploy!

 Finally, click "ok" and you'll be taken back to the deployment center to watch as your API deploys.
 If you don't get a notification 'deploying' or 'deploying in progress', or see any other signs of life, click "sync" from within the deployment center to kick it into action.

-In the Deployment Center after a few minutes of "configuring deployment" you should see:
+In the Deployment Center, after a few minutes of "configuring deployment", you should see:

 ![Deployment center upon successful deployment](./images/successfulBuildSetup.jpg)